Marcetelli

-Marcetelli (Marcitelli) is a comune (municipality) in the Province of Rieti in the Italian region of Latium, located about 60 km northeast of Rome and about 25 km southeast of Rieti.
+Marcetelli (Marcitelli) is a village and comune (municipality) in the Province of Rieti in the region of Lazio in Italy, located about 60 km northeast of Rome and about 25 km southeast of Rieti.
+With a population of 53, it is the least populous municipality in Lazio and one of the least populous in Italy.

-Marcetelli borders the following municipalities: Ascrea, Collalto Sabino, Collegiove, Paganico Sabino, Pescorocchiano, Varco Sabino.
+Marcetelli borders the municipalities of Ascrea, Collalto Sabino, Collegiove, Paganico Sabino, Pescorocchiano, and Varco Sabino.

-By number of inhabitants, it is the smallest municipality in Lazio and among the smallest in Italy.
+Demographics

+As of 2026, the population is 53, of which 58.5% are male, and 41.5% are female.
+Minors make up 7.5% of the population, and seniors make up 39.6%.

+Immigration

+As of 2025, immigrants make up 1.9% of the total population.
+The foreign country of birth is Belgium.